jackdoe/programming-for-kids/projects/programming-time/decks/easy/README.txt

   i think describing lists as basically array of pointers is handy so beginners start to think about how references are followed

+* ranges in cython are basically for (i=start;i<stop;i+=step) but are differeint in other implementations but i describe them as stateful variables, which is not entirely correct, but not horribly wrong either